unicorn-engine/unicorn/docs/FAQ.md

 See the [sample](https://github.com/unicorn-engine/unicorn/blob/c05fbb7e63aed0b60fc2888e08beceb17bce8ac4/samples/sample_x86.c#L1379-L1393) for details.

-## My MIPS emulation gets weird read/write error and CPU exceptions.
+## My emulation gets weird read/write error and CPU exceptions.

-Note you might have an address that falls in MIPS `kseg` segments.
+For MIPS, you might have an address that falls in MIPS `kseg` segments.
 In that case, MMU is bypassed and you have to make sure the corresponding physical memory is mapped.
 See [#217](https://github.com/unicorn-engine/unicorn/issues/217), [#1371](https://github.com/unicorn-engine/unicorn/issues/1371), [#1550](https://github.com/unicorn-engine/unicorn/issues/1371).

+For ARM, you might have an address that falls in some non-executable segments.
+For example, for m-class ARM cpu, some memory area is not executable according to [the ARM document](https://developer.arm.com/documentation/ddi0403/d/System-Level-Architecture/System-Address-Map/The-system-address-map?lang=en).

 ## KeyboardInterrupt is not raised during `uc.emu_start`